 Christian Aid has worked in the DRC since the 1970s.
-We work on good governance, resilience, health (especially HIV and malaria), and gender, with 60 partner organisations spread across the country.
+We work on good governance, humanitarian assistance focusing on resilience, from violence to peace, access to (agricultural) markets and gender.

-Some of our former partners are now independent, continuing to implement long-term projects in difficult conditions even after Christian Aid funding has ended, demonstrating the long-lasting effects of our capacity-building activities.
+Some of our former partners are now independent, continuing to implement long-term projects in difficult conditions even after Christian Aid’s funding has ended, demonstrating the long-lasting effects of our capacity-building activities.

 - Support civil society organisations to ensure the population participates in decision-making processes, leading to democratic, fair, transparent and viable elections at all levels (local, provincial and national);